Desbeers/Chord-Provider/README.md

 ## Chord Provider

-**Chord Provider** is written in Swift 6 and SwiftUI and needs minimum macOS Sonoma.
+**Chord Provider** is written in Swift 6 and SwiftUI and needs macOS Sequoia.

 ![Chord Provider](https://github.com/Desbeers/Chord-Provider/raw/main/Images/screenshot-macOS.jpg)

 There are many **ChordPro** parsers in this world, however, almost none are *really* native in the macOS world, it is often an afterthought...
 Not for me.
 I'm Mac user only and I don't use iStuff.

-SwiftUI is great and fun, however, on the mac...
-Not always. **Chord Provider** has awful hacks to deal with a SwiftUI `DocumentGroup` Scene.
-For years.
-While I love my Mac, in *Cupertino* it has not the highest priority...

 ### The icon